foxabbage/FDU2023DS.github.io/README.md

-This is the homepage of Fudan 2023DS. :)
+# DS HOME PAGE

+This is the home page for FDU 23 DS which is based on the [al-folio](https://github.com/alshedivat/al-folio) theme.